 4. See The Famous Black Madonna Of Rocamadour

-In the Chapel of Notre-Dame (1479) is the famous wooden Black Madonna of Rocamadour France, with baby Jesus sitting on her knee.
-Reputed to have been carved by Saint-Amadour, people have come from all over the world to receive a blessing and ask for a miracle from the statue of the Virgin Mary.
+In the Chapel of Notre Dame (1479) is the famous wooden Black Madonna of Rocamadour France, with baby Jesus sitting on her knee.
+Reputed to have been carved by Saint-Amadour, people have come from all over the world to receive a blessing and ask for a miracle from the statue of the Black Virgin.

 5. Stare Up At The Powerful Sword Of Durandal